-An economist studying health policy and public finance, Haizhen Mou' primary research interests include health care financing and expenditure, population aging and long term care, and cost and efficiency of government, often from a political economy perspective.
-She is also interested in public-private mix of drug insurance and policy implication of the new measurements on happiness and well-being.
-Her main teaching responsibilities include Health Economics and the quantitative research method course for MPP and PhD students.
-Mou is currently supervising two MPP students and sitting on several graduate committees.
-She participates in the school’s government training programs and volunteers as a board member for two local non-profit organizations focusing on seniors and long term care.
+Haizhen Mou' primary research interests include health care financing and expenditure, cost and efficiency of public sectors, and government budget management, often from a political economy perspective.
+She is also interested in the policy implication of the new measurements of happiness and well-being.
+She received a SSHRC grant and several other awards.
+Her main teaching responsibilities include Public Finance and Quantitative Research Method for graduate students.
+She has supervised five Ph.D. or MPP students and served on numerous graduate thesis committees.
+She volunteered as a board member for a local non-profit organization focusing on seniors.

 - MA, York University

 - MA, Beijing Normal University

 - BA, Tianjin University of Commerce

 - Principle Investigator, June 2014 – May 2016, SSHRC Insight Development Grant, $68,957.
 Project: “Understanding Cost Efficiency in the Public K-12 Education Systems: A Behavioural Approach”.
 Co-applicants: Michael Atkinson and Jim Marshall.